mindspore-ai/docs/docs/mindspore/faq/source_en/usage_migrate_3rd.md

 <font size=3>**Q: While converting .pb file to MindSpore script, what may be the cause of error code 1000001 with ensuring `model_file`, `shape`, `iput_nodes` and `output_nodes` set right and third party requirements installed correctly?**</font>

-A: Make sure that the TensorFlow version to generate .pb file is no higher than that to convert .pb file, avoiding the conflict which caused by using low version TensorFlow to parse .pb file generated by the high version.
+A: Make sure that the TensorFlow version to generate .pb file is no higher than that to convert .pb file, and avoid the conflict which caused by using low version TensorFlow to parse .pb file generated by the high version.

 <br/>

-<font size=3>**Q: What should I do to deal with Exception `[ERROR] MINDCONVERTER: [BaseConverterError] code: 0000000, msg: {python_home}/lib/libgomp.so.1: cannot allocate memory in static TLS block`?**</font>
+<font size=3>**Q: What should I do to deal with an error `[ERROR] MINDCONVERTER: [BaseConverterError] code: 0000000, msg: {python_home}/lib/libgomp.so.1: cannot allocate memory in static TLS block`?**</font>

 A: In most cases, the problem is caused by environment variable exported incorrectly.
 Please set `export LD_PRELOAD={python_home}/lib/libgomp.so.1.0.0`, then try to run MindConverter again.